-DISCIPLINE AREA UNITS OF CREDIT REQUIRED TO BE VERIFIED

-English 9, 10, 11, 12 4 2

-Mathematics (Courses completed to satisfy this requirement shall include at least two course selections from among Algebra I, Geometry, AFDA (Algebra Functions, and Data Analysis), or Algebra II, or other mathematics courses above the level of Algebra II.
-The board shall approve courses to satisfy this requirement.)
-4 2
+DISCIPLINE AREA UNITS OF CREDIT REQUIRED TO BE VERIFIED English 9, 10, 11, 12 4 2 Mathematics Courses completed to satisfy this requirement shall include at least three different course selections from among: algebra I, geometry, algebra II, or other mathematics courses above the level of algebra II.

-Laboratory Science (Courses completed to satisfy this requirement shall include course selections from at least three different science disciplines from among: Earth Sciences, Biology, Chemistry, or Physics or completion of the sequence of science courses required for the International Baccalaureate Diploma.
 The board shall approve courses to satisfy this requirement.
+An approved computer science course credit earned by students may be considered a mathematics course credit.
+4 1 Laboratory Science Courses completed to satisfy this requirement shall include course selections from at least three different science disciplines from among: earth sciences, biology, chemistry, or physics or completion of the sequence of science courses required for the International Baccalaureate Diploma and shall include interdisciplinary courses that incorporate Standards of Learning content from multiple academic areas.
+The board shall approve additional courses to satisfy this requirement.
+An approved computer science course credit earned by students may be considered a science course credit.
 (Note: Oceanography and Astronomy are in the Earth Science discipline.)
-4 2

-History and Social Science (Courses completed to satisfy this requirement shall include Virginia and U.S. History, Virginia and U.S. Government, and two courses in either world history or geography or both.
-The board shall approve courses to satisfy this requirement).
-4 2

-World Languages (Credits earned for this requirement shall be three years of the same language or two years each of two languages.)
-3

-Health and Physical Education 2

-Fine Arts or Career and Technical Education 1

-Economics and Personal Finance 1
+4 1 History and Social Science Courses completed to satisfy this requirement shall include Virginia and U.S. history, Virginia and U.S. government, and two courses in either world history or geography or both.
+The board shall approve additional courses to satisfy this requirement.
+4 1 World Languages Courses completed to satisfy this requirement shall include three years of one language or two years of two languages.
+A student who is pursuing an advanced diploma and whose IEP specifies a credit accommodation for world language may substitute two standard units of credit in computer science for two standard units of credit in a world language.
+3 Health and Physical Education 2 Fine Arts or Career and Technical Education An approved computer science course credit earned by students may be considered a career and technical credit.
+1 Economics and Personal Finance 1 Elective Courses Courses to satisfy this requirement shall include at least two sequential electives as required by the Standards of Quality.
+3 Advanced Placement, Honors, or International Baccalaureate Course or Career and Technical Education Industry Certification Virtual Course (obtained through coursework) Training in Emergency First Aid, Cardiopulmonary Resuscitation (CPR), and the use of an Automated External Defibrillator (AED) (obtained through coursework) TOTAL 26 5

-Required Courses 23

-Elective Courses 3

-Virtual Course

-Emergency First Aid, Cardiopulmonary Resuscitation (CPR), and the use of an Automated External Defibrillator (AED)

-Student Selected Test 1

-TOTAL 26 9